hawkinsw/medava/README.md

 private List<Medicine> goods;
 ```

 We have seen most of those syntactic elements before, but there is one new thing. `List` is a generic type in Java.
-Generic types are the Java-specific way of building *parametric ADTs*.
+Generic types are the Java-specific way of building _parametric ADTs_.
 This declaration instructs Java that `goods` will be a `List` of `Medicine`s. `goods` will only support storage of instances of the `Medicine` class, and, crucially, any of its subclasses!

-The declaration here creates a variable of *reference type*.
+The declaration here creates a variable of _reference type_.
 A reference type in Java is *the* way to refer to an instance of a user-defined ADT (in other words, a class).
 Java's standard library is kind enough to define the `List` type for us, but our work is not done.

 First, we have to tell Java where to find the implementation of the `List` class.
-Like the `#include` preprocessor directive in C++, Java has an `import` statement.
+Java has the `import` statement that works like the `#include` preprocessor directive in C++.
 Add this import statement to the beginning of the `Transporter.java` file:

 ```Java
 import java.util.List;